Teacher Training Opportunities

 Training as a teacher might be the exciting and rewarding career you have been looking for.

-Saffron Walden County High School is fortunate to have Saffron Teaching School Hub as part of its organisation.
+Saffron Academy Trust is fortunate to have Saffron Teaching School Hub as part of its organisation.
 There are 87 Teaching School Hubs across the country who have been specially selected by the Department for Education to lead teacher training and development at all stages of a teacher’s career.
 Saffron Teaching School Hub is based at Saffron Walden County High School; we work closely together on training and development.

-Saffron Walden County High School is committed to working in collaboration with Saffron Teaching School Hub to deliver high quality teacher training programmes to ensure trainee teachers have an excellent training experience and go on to work in our local schools.
+Saffron Walden County High School is committed to working in collaboration with Saffron Teaching School Hub to deliver high-quality teacher training programmes to ensure trainee teachers have an excellent training experience and go on to work in our local schools.

 HOW DO I APPLY?